-The Australian Labradoodle also known as the Australian Cobberdog should be gracefully athletic, yet compact with substance to their build.
+The Australian Labradoodle is not a Aussiedoodle, they should be gracefully athletic, yet compact with substance to their build.
 These amazing dogs are happy and energetic when they are free playing and soft and quiet when handled.

 Candidates for service assisting and therapy dogs